MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ## <a name="at"></a>  basic_string_view::at

-Returns a reference to the character at the specified 0-based index.
+Returns a const_reference to the character at the specified 0-based index.

 ```cpp
 constexpr const_reference at(size_type offset) const;